ramomar/ramomar.github.io/assets/daimon.md

 Declare this an emergency
 Come on and spread a sense of urgency

+You're so happy now, burning the candle at both ends

+Breathe in deep

 Future self forgive this mess you waste 20 years and wind up alone and demented

 It's like we're going through the motions of a scripted destiny